Delphboy/VSUA-Captioning/README.md

 - For more options, see `opts.py`.
 And see [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) for more training guidance.

 ## Acknowledgement
 This code is modified from Ruotian Luo's brilliant image captioning repo [ruotianluo/self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch).
 We use the visual features provided by Bottom-Up   [peteanderson80/bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention), and the scene graph data provided by [yangxuntu/SGAE](https://github.com/yangxuntu/SGAE).
+We also use the [ltguo19/VSUA](https://github.com/ltguo19/VSUA-Captioning) code as an initial base.

 Thanks for their works!
-If you find this code helpful, please consider citing their corresponding papers and our paper.